hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > There's one thing more, of which they're not aware,
 >
-> They're not even privileged at Bartholomew fair;
+> They're not even privileged at Bartholomew fair[^201];

->
+[^201]: Several publicans in Smithfield were proceeded against for illegal dancing daring Bartholomew fair — the author is not acquainted with the result.

 > No saving clause, that lady Holland's guest
 >
 > May privileged dance; they're classed among the rest;
 >
-> Before the court of pie poudre, may be
+> Before the court of pie poudre[^202], may be
 >
 > Arraigned, and punished for their jollity.

->
+[^202]: Though the court of pie poudre cannot inflict the penalty for illegal dancing, yet it is presumed they may commit the parties to prison as Vagabonds under this Act.

 > Bel.
 There's one thing more, before we go,
 >
 > I wish to ask, and which no doubt you know;